 Candida is the fourth leading hospital-acquired bloodstream infection and the most lethal form of common bloodstream infections that cause sepsis, with an average mortality rate of approximately 40%.
 This high mortality rate is largely due to the elapsed time from Candida infection to positive diagnosis and treatment.
 According to a study published in Antimicrobial Agents and Chemotherapy, the Candida mortality rate can be reduced to 11% with the initiation of targeted therapy within 12 hours of presentation of symptoms.
 Additionally, a typical patient with a Candida infection averages 40 days in the hospital, including nine days in intensive care, resulting in an average cost per hospital stay of more than \$130,000 per patient.
 In a study published in the American Journal of Respiratory and Critical Care Medicine, providing targeted antifungal therapy within 24 hours of the presentation of symptoms decreased the length of hospital stay by approximately ten days and decreased the average cost of care by approximately \$30,000 per patient.
-Furthermore, in April 2015, Future Microbiology published the results of IMS Health's T2Candida economic study showing T2Candida can reduce a sepsis patient length of stay at a cost savings of \$26,887 per patient and that rapid detection of Candida reduces patient deaths by 60.6%.
+Furthermore, in April 2015, Future Microbiology published the results of IMS Health's T2Candida economic study showing T2Candida can potentially reduce a sepsis patient length of stay at a cost savings of \$26,887 per patient and that rapid detection of Candida reduces patient deaths by 60.6%.
+Most recently, results from an investigational study presented at the American Society of Microbiology Conference demonstrated that in 15 pediatric cases of confirmed candidemia, the T2Candida Panel accurately identified the correct Candida species in each sample in three to five hours compared to two to six days for blood culture.
+In addition, the protocol was adapted to deliver results from just 2mL of blood compared to the 3mL that is currently required for testing.

 Additionally, the speed to result of the T2Candida, run on the T2Dx, can help reduce the empiric overuse of ineffective, or even unnecessary, antimicrobial therapy.
-This inappropriate therapy is driving force behind the spread of antimicrobial-resistant pathogens, which the United States Centers for Disease Control and Prevention recently called "one of our most serious health threats."
+This inappropriate therapy is a driving force behind the spread of antimicrobial-resistant pathogens, which the United States Centers for Disease Control and Prevention recently called "one of our most serious health threats."